CatherineTrevor/gothenburg-netball/README.md

     d.
 Improve my fitness.

     e.
-Spend time with people that I have something in common with.
+Spend time and have fun with people that I have something in common with.

-    f.
-Get out of the house.

-    g.
-Have fun!

 **First time visitor goals:**